E-commerce to Europe from Canada: IOSS, VAT, and the 2026 EU Customs Reform

 Importing Low-Value Shipments to Europe: 2026 Update

 One of the most significant changes in recent EU customs policy is the practical elimination of the "low-value" duty-free threshold.
-Historically, many shippers relied on the €150 limit to avoid the cost and complexity of duty structures.
-Europe will impose a minimum €3 per shipment charge (July 2026).
+Historically, many shippers relied on the 150 euro limit to avoid the cost and complexity of duty structures.
+From July 2026, Europe imposes a 3 euro customs duty per line item on these shipments.

 Example Calculation: